-COVENANT CHURCH SCHOLARSHIPS are awarded to members of Covenant Churches (churches that provide financial support to KCU in the amount of \$2,400 or greater per year and have a history of giving to KCU for at least 12 months) and are eligible for a \$2,000 per year Covenant Church Program scholarship.
+COVENANT CHURCH SCHOLARSHIPS are awarded to members of Covenant Churches (churches that provide financial support to KCU in the amount of \$2,400 or greater per year and have a history of giving to KCU for at least 12 months) and are eligible for \$8,000 for college over 4 years in the Covenant Church Program scholarship.
 The Covenant Church Program scholarship is in addition to any other scholarships or other forms of student aid (all KCU Scholarships combined cannot exceed the cost of tuition).
 For information about the Covenant Church Program, including church eligibility, please contact the Director of Church Relations at 606-474-3298.